kylrth/kylrth.github.io/content/post/self-hosting/index.md

 Now you know that you're connecting to the server you think you are.

-Now whenever the server reboots I SSH into the dropbear instance, run `cryptroot-unlock`, and provide the decryption key.
-Note that if you shut down the server from inside the dropbear instance instead of booting into Ubuntu, Wake-on-LAN will not be enabled for the next boot.
+Now whenever the server reboots I SSH into the dropbear instance, run `cryptroot-unlock`, and provide the decryption key.{{% sidenote %}}Note that if you shut down the server from inside the dropbear instance instead of booting into Ubuntu, Wake-on-LAN will not be enabled for the next boot because the Systemd service didn't have a chance to run.{{% /sidenote %}}

 ## Systemd and Docker